-- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Cache Creek Forest Road system falls within Subunit 4C and are to be "managed for dispersed and developed recreation and for commercial and personal use timber production".
+- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Two Rivers Forest Road system falls within Unit 6 and are to be "managed for commercial and personal use timber production in accordance with other policies stated in this plan".
 DOF is offering these timber sales while also recognizing other users of the State Forest.
 The intent is to manage for multiple users while still maintaining a productive "working forest".
 These sales fall in line with the guidance provided in the TVSF Management Plan. - 2.
-Timber volume and sustained yield: The proposed project area has an estimated volume of 4,000 CCF of spruce sawlog timber and birch fuel wood on approximately 150 acres.
+Timber volume and sustained yield: The proposed project area has an estimated volume of 442 CCF of birch fuel wood timber on approximately 25 acres.
 Final harvest unit boundaries and timber volume estimates will be determined once DOF staff has completed all pre-sale field measurements.
 The Fairbanks Area Annual Allowable Cut (AAC) is calculated at approximately 4,606 acres of harvest annually.
 The volumes proposed in this harvest and in combination with timber volumes from other proposed timber sales that are offered will be within the allowable cut and comply with sustained yield requirements. - 3.
-Harvest unit design: The timber will be harvested as a heavy partial cut for spruce and birch.
-Harvest units are situated with a multi-hundred acre mixed spruce-hardwood timber type: NC-1221-F is approximately 14 acres, and NC-1605-F is approximately 16 acres, and NC-1639-F is 119 acres.
-All spruce 9 inch DBH and larger, and all birch 6 inch DBH or larger will be included for harvest.
-Any aspen, as well as any birch smaller than 6 inches or spruce smaller than 9 inches, will not be cut.
-Large snags valuable for wildlife habitat will be retained to the extent practical.
+Harvest unit design: The timber will be harvested as a heavy partial cut for birch and follow the topography of the hillside, with upslope fingers of unharvested trees retained to aid in reforestation.
+All birch 6" DBH or larger will be included for harvest.
+Any white spruce and aspen, as well as any birch smaller than 6", will not be cut.
 The logging operations will follow all applicable Best Management Practices and residual trees will be protected from damage during harvest operations.
 Harvesting will be by the whole tree yarding system using a ground-based skidding method.
 Slash disposal at the landings will be by burning or by salvage for fuelwood use. - a.
-Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390) Natural regeneration will be utilized initially for reforestation on the smaller sale units (NC-1221-F, NC-1605-F), and those sales will include areas adjacent to the boundary with mature, robust spruce and birch trees to provide seed to this unit.
-It is expected that the harvest method (heavy partial cut) will open sites and increase light and soil warmth.
-However, the larger unit (NC-1639-F) is large enough to allow economical planting, and Forestry intends to plant white spruce seedlings to accelerate the return of the white spruce component and shorten the stand rotation.
+Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390)

+Natural regeneration will be utilized initially for reforestation.
+The sale has been laid out so that areas adjacent to the boundary include mature, robust birch trees to provide seed to this unit, and the retention of upslope 'fingers' is expected to provide a seed source to the center of the stand.
 Reforestation will be assessed within five years post-harvest, and a regeneration survey will be conducted if regeneration appears marginal or patchy.
 If the survey indicates inadequately stocked areas, then scarification may be performed on non-stocked areas.
 The goal for regeneration is to achieve a minimum of 450 evenly distributed trees per acre at the end of the regeneration survey period (any commercial tree species).